c20xh2/EveWifi/README.md

 The script will find online access point around you and will let you select client(s) to deauthentificate.
 It is also possible to send deauth packets to all clients.

+Right now the script will only find "Active" clients, if the target is not showing in the list it's because the client is not currently sending/receiving any data
 ## To do:

 - Remove aircrack-ng dependency, use iwconfig instead to put interface in monitor mode.